Antigua’s Donkey Sanctuary

-The Antigua & Barbuda Humane Society, located on the eastern side of the island near Bethesda, offers a permanent home for donkeys at risk.
-The Donkey Sanctuary currently shelters more than 150 donkeys but this number is by no means finite.
-Although all stallions are castrated on arrival, more often than not the mares are already in foal when they arrive.
+The Antigua & Barbuda Humane Society operates Antigua’s Donkey Sanctuary which currently shelters more than 150 donkeys.
+Although all stallions are castrated on arrival, more often than not, the mares are already in foal when they arrive.
 As the gestation period is almost a year, there are frequently sweet surprises in store.

-In addition to providing limited grazing and carrying water to them, the Humane Society also gives the sanctuary donkeys purchased feed every day, which is a significant drain on resources.
-In the past, the Society has received occasional grants for fencing projects and shelter construction but feeding the donkeys is primarily the Humane Society’s responsibility.
-When paddocks become overgrazed, the Society cuts and carries grass and bush, and begs stale bread from the local bakeries.
-The dry season, January to August, is particularly difficult.
+In addition to providing limited on-site grazing and carrying water to them, the Humane Society also cuts and carries guinea grass and corn to the donkeys every day.
+The Society has received occasional grants for fencing projects and shelter construction but providing the necessary labour to feed the donkeys is primarily the Humane Society’s responsibility.

 To help raise funds for the care of the donkeys, the Humane Society sells T-Shirts at the sanctuary and offers an ‘Adopt an Antiguan Donkey’ programme.
-Visitors are welcome to help brush the donkeys, and take as many photos as they like.
-Donkey adoption form
+Visitors are welcome to help brush the donkeys and take as many photos as they like.